 5.5.2.4 Possible solutions

-The inferenceOutputs attribute (of type inferenceOutput) defined in the AIMLInferenceReport IoC needs to be enhanced with a new attribute related to energy consumption for AI/ML inference, e.g., inferenceEnergyConsumption.
+The inferenceOutputs attribute (of type inferenceOutput) defined in the AIMLInferenceReport IOC (See TS 28.105[2]) needs to be enhanced with a new attribute related to energy consumption for AI/ML inference, e.g., inferenceEnergyConsumption.
 This attribute is of type real and indicates the energy consumption value pertaining to generating AI/ML inference, e.g., “KWh”.

 Editor’s Note: The method to determine energy consumption for AI/ML inference is FFS.
 If energy consumption for AI/ML inference cannot be determined, the proposed solution in 5.5.2.4 becomes redundant.